ThomasAKaestner/coding-challenge-wunder/Readme.md

 - Form for signup: http://localhost:25000/signup

 #### Implementation
-Here is a simplified UML diagramm to show the main classes I used to design the backend.
+Here is a simplified UML class diagram to show the main classes I used to design the backend.
+Please note that this is only a simplified representation.
+Many other classes are used in the real implementation.

 ![Screenshot](wunder-mobility.drawio.png)